DilaraUcar/yoga_vibe_p5/TESTING.md

 ---

-### W3 HTML VALIDATOR
+### W3 HTML VALIDATOá

-I used [W3 Html Validator](https://validator.w3.org/) to test all html pages and found no issues as can be seen in this screenshot:
+I used [W3 Html Validator](https://validator.w3.org/) to test all html pages and found some issues with list items (li) elements being inside a nav element and title being inside a head element.
+When these warnings where corrected no issues where found as can be seen in this screenshot:

 ![w3 html Validator](docs/testing/html-validator.jpeg)